kjlQ/finance-test-task/README.md

 # React Test Task

+## Executed Bonus Tasks

+*The possibility to switch on/off tickers by user -main page

+*Any additional functionality you consider useful -When you click on Stokes, go to a detailed page
+-Back button on detail page
+-Loading screen

 ## Requirements

 We need you to implement a solution to display price tickers data on the UI in realtime.